-When riding the bus, students must follow the directions of the driver.
+When riding the bus, students must follow the directions of the driver and transportation staff.
 The first concern of all those involved with the transportation of students is the safety of each and every bus passenger.
 Any student who refuses to abide by the bus regulations may lose bus privileges.